ianmichels/marketo-measure-learn.en/help/installing/creating-marketo-measure-account-production.md

 ---
 # Create the [!DNL Marketo Measure] account

-Learn how to create the [!DNL Marketo Measure] (formerly Bizible) account and to connect ad platforms (production instance).
+Learn how to create the [!DNL Marketo Measure] account and to connect ad platforms (production instance).

 >[!VIDEO](https://video.tv.adobe.com/v/347196/?learn=on){transcript=true}